Jamaya1st/Jamaya1st.github.io/index.md

 <img src="images/knee-brace-ortho.png?raw=true"/>

-- Used the K Nearest Neighbours algorithm to total compensation of employees on various atributes
+- Used the K Nearest Neighbours algorithm to find human abnormalities on various atributes
 - Compared predictive performance by fitting a Naive Bayes model to the data
 - Selected best model based on train and test performance